 Entrepreneurs: Danny Grossfeld

-Hotshot hot coffee in a can is the perfect get up and go coffee for people that desire a more convenient, high quality, great tasting coffee that’s hot and ready when you are.
+Hotshot hot coffee is a great tasting, high quality coffee that is the perfect for people that desire a more convenient,

-Hotshot hot canned coffee uses the finest part of the Sumatra bean through special extraction processes for a consistently delicious black coffee in every can.
-Hotshot Coffee is smooth and complex, with spicy, herbal notes and an earthy aroma, which makes it one of the most desired specialty coffees in the world.
+Only the finest part of the Sumatra bean are used in the Hotshot hot canned coffee, for a consistently delicious black coffee in every can through special extraction processes.
+Hotshot Coffee is one of the most desired specialty coffees in the world, because of its complex and smooth, with an earthy aroma, spicy, and herbal notes.

 With Hotshot, a consistent, hot, and delicious coffee is always on hand, ready to grab and go without any hassle.
 Simply place your Hotshot cans in your Hot Box (sold separately) to store your coffee day and night at 140 degrees, the perfect temperature to drink premium coffee.